Jan Sokol of Lamberk

-John Sokol of Lamberg (c.
-1355 – 28 September 1410) was a military leader from Moravia who became known during the internal disputes of members of the Luxembourg dynasty and from his participation of the Battle of Grunwald.
+Jan Sokol of Lamberk (c.
+1355 – 28 September 1410) was a Moravian military leader who became known during the internal disputes of members of the Luxembourg dynasty and from his participation of the Battle of Grunwald.

 Biography

-John Sokol of Lamberg was born during the reign of Charles IV, Holy Roman Emperor.
+Jan Sokol of Lamberk was born during the reign of Charles IV, Holy Roman Emperor.
 His father was Jaroslav III of Knínice, who sometime after 1360 moved to the village of Březník, and in 1370 likely built a castle there.
 Jaroslav became burgrave of Znojmo in 1356 and Hofmeister of John Henry, Margrave of Moravia in 1368.
 He later became involved in skirmishes between individual members of the ruling Luxembourg dynasty.

-The first verified mentions of John Sokol come from 1396, when he testified when donating property to his sister-in-law, the widow of Jaroslav of Lamberg.
+The first verified mentions of Jan Sokol come from 1396, when he testified when donating property to his sister-in-law, the widow of Jaroslav of Lamberk.
 The first reports of his military actions are from 1397.
 Even before this year, Jan Sokol, together with Vok III of Holštejn and Vok IV of Holštejn, plundered the estates of the Diocese of Olomouc and Kroměříž.
 They were subsequently excommunicated from the Church by the Bishop of Olomouc, Mikuláš of Rýzmburk.
 After the intervention of Margrave Jobst of Moravia, and promises of not harassing the land again, the new bishop Jan XI Mráz lifted the excommunication in 1403.

-After the abduction of King Wenceslas IV, John Sokol's tactics combined with John of Görlitz's political power contributed to his release.
-John Sokol was named provincial governor, and counted Henry III of Rosenberg, Sigismund of Luxembourg, and Albert II of Germany among his enemies.
+After the abduction of King Wenceslaus IV, Jan Sokol's tactics combined with John of Görlitz's political power contributed to his release.
+Jan Sokol was named provincial governor, and counted Henry III of Rosenberg, Sigismund of Luxembourg, and Albert II of Germany among his enemies.

-John Sokol inherited Lamberk Castle.
+Jan Sokol inherited Lamberk Castle.
 He is known early in his career to have been in the service of Prokop of Moravia during the Moravian Margrave Wars, but he fought for Margrave Jobst when he seized the town of Laa an der Thaya in 1407, and was part of the defense against Leopold IV, Duke of Austria.
-John Sokol then entered the service of Leopold in his conflicts against Ernest, Duke of Austria.
+Jan Sokol then entered the service of Leopold in his conflicts against Ernest, Duke of Austria.

-By 1409, John Sokol was part of the retinue of King Wenceslas IV.
-Together with men such as Jan Žižka, Matthew the Leader, and Racek Kobyla, he waged a guerilla campaign against the Rosenberg family, enemies of Wenceslas.
+By 1409, Jan Sokol was part of the retinue of King Wenceslaus IV.
+Together with men such as Jan Žižka, Matěj Vůdce, and Racek Kobyla, he waged a guerilla campaign against the Rosenberg family, enemies of Wenceslaus.